cheersanimesh/sentence_transformer/README.md

 # Sentence Transformer

 A modular pipeline for building and evaluating transformer-based sentence encoders and multi-task NLP models.
-Starting from a pretrained GPT-Neo backbone, this project demonstrates the followings:
+Starting from a pretrained RoBERT/GPT-Neo backbone, this project demonstrates the followings:

-- Generate fixed-length sentence embeddings from a pretrained GPT-Neo backbone
+- Generate fixed-length sentence embeddings from a pretrained RoBERT/GPT-Neo backbone
 - Extend the encoder with separate heads for sentence classification and named entity recognition
 - Analyze how different freezing and fine-tuning strategies affect model performance
 - Run a unified multi-task training loop for joint optimization of both tasks